 Dogs that eat too fast don’t chew their kibble.
 That’s why the most obvious concerns include dogs choking or gagging on their food.
 They can also induce vomiting with a belly full of dry food chunks.

 Worse, dogs can develop gastric dilation, sometimes referred to as canine bloat.
 As they scarf food, air gets trapped in their belly.
 Their stomach and gut twist and turns and traps the air further, which expands their stomach.
 This can be fatal for a dog, if the bloat causes a loss of circulation to vital organs!

 These food-dispensers and toys are a great way to ensure your pooch slows down, chews, and enjoys their tasty meals!
 And when your dietetic friendly dog food is as tasty as Spring Naturals, they'll definitely want to savor every bite.

-6 Fabulous Dietetic Friendly Dog Food-Dispensing Bowls & Treats for Mental Stimulation & Food Scarfers
+6 Fabulous Healthy Dog Food-Dispensing Bowls & Treats for Mental Stimulation & Food Scarfers

 Gone are the days of simply deciding which color bowl you prefer – now there are hundreds of puzzles and dispensers to make food time fun for everyone.

 Each of these products can either replace your dog’s regular food bowl or simply serve as a fun toy to use sporadically for mental stimulation.

 1. Slow feeders are uniquely shaped bowls with plenty of dividers, nooks and crannies.
 By breaking up the surface area of the usual bowl, a dog must slow down and root around a bit more to get to the food.
 This is great for preventing dogs from gulping and gasping down their food in two or three bites.